solliancenet/azure-synapse-build-together-blog/Blog-2/data-engineering.md

 ## Task 5: Get Started with Data Flows

+Data is never perfect.
+Part of data engineering is data preparation; this includes the cleaning and transformation of data.
+Data preparation is accomplished using various code-based (Spark, SQL) or code-free methods.
+In this task, we investigate data flows as part of a code-free approach to data preparation.

 1. Navigate to the `CovidDataOutput` directory that you created in Task 3, Step 2.
 Select the `bing_covid-19_data.csv` file that has been moved into the Data Lake from Blob Storage.
 Then, select **New data flow**.

     ![Creating a Data Flow from a CSV file in ADLS Gen2.](./media/create-data-flow-from-csv.png "Data Flow from a CSV file")